 The males' calls may be the only SINGLE useful character for species identification and separation (between pruinosus/winnemanna & linnei)!
 In parts of the range where linnei is sympatric with related taxa (esp. pruinosus/winnemanna), separation using traditional morphological characters may be moot (per. comm. & per. observ.).

 Though not formally documented, hybridization appears to be common and widespread among several taxa.
 This species is part of a "taxonomic mess" involving T. pruinosus, T. winnemanna, and T. canicularis....
-T. linnei often lies at the core, and is a "common denominator" among ambiguous taxa.
-As mentioned earlier, pruinosus/winnemanna and linnei may hybridize creating identification issues.
-Morphological and audal analysis seem to support crossing between and among several taxa incl. the aforementioned, however, more work ins needed to formally substantiate observations.
+T. linnei often lies at the core, and seems to be a "common denominator" among ambiguous taxa.
+As mentioned earlier, pruinosus/winnemanna and linnei may (appear to) hybridize creating identification issues.
+Morphological and audal analysis seem to support crossing between and among several taxa incl. the aforementioned; however, more work is needed to formally substantiate observations.

 HYPOTHETICAL: Given the variation in morphologies and calls, "T. linnei" may belong to a complex involving potentially more than one species (?)